 To Foreign Students Considering Studying in Sophia University.
 JAPAN STUDY SUPPORT is a website jointly operated by The Asian Students Cultural Association and Benesse Corporation.
 It provides information about studying in Japan.

-The website also provides detailed information about Sophia University and its faculties of Liberal Arts, Science and Technology, Global Studies, SPSF（Sophia Program for Sustainable Futures）, Theology, Humanities, Law, Economics, Foreign Studies, and Human science.
+The website also provides detailed information about Sophia University and its faculties of Liberal Arts, Science and Technology, Global Studies, SPSF（Sophia Program for Sustainable Futures）, Theology, Humanities, Law, Economics, Foreign Studies, and Human Sciences.
 Take full advantage of the site to learn everything you would like to know about Sophia University.

 In addition, information for about 1,300 universities, graduate schools, two-year colleges, and vocational schools that accept foreign students is also posted.